Seek Returns logo

 Min

-AFRM vs. FIS: A comparison of their ROE against their respective Software - Infrastructure and Consumer Electronics industry benchmarks.
+AFRM vs. FIS: A comparison of their Return on Equity (TTM) against the Financial Services industry benchmark.

 AFRM